Verizon/funnel/getting-started/developers.md

 ---
 layout: default
-title:  "Quickstart - Engineering"
+title:  "Getting Started - Developers"
+section: "getting-started"
 ---

-# Quickstart: Engineering Team
+# Getting Started: Developers

 First up you need to add the dependency for the monitoring library to your `build.scala` or your `build.sbt` file: